uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 Software products who wish to selectively use Making Tax Digital for Income Tax APIs and not build a Making Tax Digital product will have to submit a business case, justifying use of a particular or multiple API’s.
 Such products may be granted production credentials at HMRC discretion.

+This section of the guide explains the features your product must include before production credentials are sought, together with features you should consider building into your products.

+### Overview of developer journey to production credentials

+1. Sign in to the [developer hub](https://developer.service.hmrc.gov.uk/api-documentation) and register your application for sandbox testing.
+2. [Create a test user which is an individual](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/api-platform-test-user/1.0/oas/page#tag/create-test-user/operation/Createatestuserwhichisanindividual) to create test data.
+3. Review the [API documentation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api?filter=income-tax) and Income Tax end-to-end service guide.
+4. Test ITSA endpoints and develop your software application.
+Any queries during this phase should be sent to SDSTeam@hmrc.gov.uk.
+5. Register your application for production credentials by creating a production application within your developer hub account and completing the requested sections.
+6. Provide testing logs and credentials used for testing to HMRC.
+7. Developer testing is reviewed by HMRC (including fraud header validity).
+    - If satisfactory, you will be invited to demonstrate your product.
+    - If not satisfactory, further testing and development will be required for review.
+8. The software vendor demonstrates its software to HMRC via online screen sharing.
+9. Production credentials are issued if all requirements are met.
+If not, further development is required and a new demonstration will be arranged.

+### Product build

+Developers have the option to either build all elements required to meet [minimum functionality standards (MFS)](https://developer.service.hmrc.gov.uk/guides/income-tax-mtd-end-to-end-service-guide/#minimum-functionality-standards) in one go or to build these elements iteratively.
+If you choose to build iteratively, you will be required to demonstrate your product after each stage of the build.
+There are three stages, although many developers choose to develop stages 2 and 3 together.

+The three stages are:

+1. In year functionality (submitting periodic updates).
+2. End of Period (EOPs).
+3. Final declaration.

+The [API catalogue](https://developer.service.hmrc.gov.uk/roadmaps/mtd-itsa-vendors-roadmap/#apis-required-for-each-stage-of-development-of-a-minimum-functionality-standard-mfs-product) shows which APIs are required at each stage of the build.

+### Testing requirements

+HMRC requires the software to test all the APIs that they require access to.
+The following points relate to access to both new API subscriptions and version updates of existing API subscriptions:

+- For APIs included in the [minimum functionality standards](https://developer.service.hmrc.gov.uk/guides/income-tax-mtd-end-to-end-service-guide/#minimum-functionality-standards), you are required to test all endpoints shown within the documentation.
+- For APIs not included in the minimum functionality standards, you are only required to test the endpoints relating to the data sources that your software supports.
+Where your software doesn’t support all data items, please notify SDSTeam@hmrc.gov.uk separately to confirm which data items you do support, so we can take this into account when checking the testing logs.

+[Fraud prevention headers](https://developer.service.hmrc.gov.uk/guides/fraud-prevention/) must be included in sandbox calls.
+A specialist team will check these and they must be confirmed as compliant before we can proceed.

+Once testing is complete, please send details of the dummy NINO used to call the above endpoints in sandbox to SDSTeam@hmrc.gov.uk.
+You will need to contact us within 14 days of completing your API testing to enable us to view the data within our logs.
+SDST will advise you of the outcome of our checks within 10 working days.

+Once we are satisfied that the relevant APIs and endpoints have been tested satisfactorily and that calls include compliant fraud prevention headers, you will be invited to demonstrate your product.
+Please note, demonstration is not generally required for access to updated APIs (that is, new versions), but satisfactory testing will be required.

+### Product demonstration

+This is the final part of the process after all preceding steps have been completed.

+During your product demonstration, HMRC expects to see a consumer-ready product for each income source your software supports; for example, Self-employment, UK property, and so on.
+If, in addition to the MFS APIs, you have also requested access to any non-MFS APIs, you should be ready to include these in your demonstration if requested to do so by SDST.

+The journey we expect to see for an MFS build will depend on whether you are building iteratively and if so, which stage you have built to:

+**Stage 1: In year build**

+1. Authorisation – ITSA scopes only.
+2. Retrieve Business Details.
+3. Retrieve Obligations.
+4. Digitally import data into the appropriate periodic update and submit.
+5. Automatically trigger and display a tax calculation.
+6. Submit an amended periodic update – automatically trigger and display the calculation.
+7. Demonstrate how your software returns and displays error messages to the customer.

+**Stage 2: EOPS**

+1. Submit details within the Annual Summary.
+2. Automatically trigger and display a tax calculation.
+3. Trigger a Business Source Adjustable Summary (BSAS).
+4. Retrieve a BSAS.
+5. Create and submit a Business Source Adjustable Summary for an accounting adjustment.
+6. Automatically trigger and display a tax calculation.
+7. **Either:**
+    - Retrieve a Business Income Source Summary (BISS) and display it to the customer.
+**Or:**
+    - The software may choose to create a BISS themselves by totalling the relevant information held in software and displaying it to the customer.
+8. Show EOPS Declaration Statement - this must match the statement shown in the ITSA End to end service guide.
+9. Submit EOPS.
+10. Demonstrate how your software returns and displays error messages to the end user.

+**Note:** The end user must confirm they have read and agreed the declaration statement before the option to submit EOPS is made available.

+**Stage 3: Final Declaration**

+1. Create and submit a loss.
+2. Create/Amend and submit disclosures (Class 2 NICs).
+3. Trigger a tax calculation with the ```finalDeclaration``` parameter set to “True”.
+4. Retrieve and display this tax calculation for the customer to review.
+5. Show the Final Declaration Statement – this must match the statement shown on the ITSA End to End Service Guide.
+6. Submit a Final Declaration.
+7. Demonstrate how your software returns and displays error messages to the end user.

+**Note:** The end user must confirm they have read and agreed the declaration statement before the option to submit the Final Declaration is made available.

+#### Important Considerations

+- Build functionality to allow business customers to report income from non-business sources that meets your customer model.
+- Consider the one-hour delay as part of the software workflow to update the status of obligations.
+- Consider a 5-second delay before retrieving the calculation.
+- Consider developing guidelines within the software for relevant users, including a reference to HMRC user interface journeys for customers and agents.
+- Use APIs as efficiently as possible to avoid exceeding the rate limit.
+- Build relevant error responses for your software to deal with exceptions.
+- Correct MTD gateway credentials or agent services credentials need to be used when logging into the system when authorising your software.
+- Consider providing notifications to customers when periodic submissions are due.
+- Consider building functionality that allows the customer to request a tax calculation at any time.

 ## Terms of use

 You must comply with our [terms of use](https://developer.service.hmrc.gov.uk/api-documentation/docs/terms-of-use).
 You must accept the terms of use before we can issue you with production credentials.